Translated by Lester Somera

 The most convenient way to travel is by Shinkansen.
 Hop on a Nozomi service from Tokyo and you’ll pull into JR Kyoto Station two hours and 20 minutes later.
 The fare for a one-way ticket is 13,850 yen (as of January 2020) for a ticket with a designated seat.
 Announcements are made in English, so you don’t have to worry about missing your stop.

 Book shinkansen bullet train tickets from Tokyo to Kyoto,Tokyo to Osaka and other routes through Voyagin.>

 By Night Bus

 The cheaper alternative to the Shinkansen is a night bus.
 Most of these buses take on passengers from the bus terminal at the Yaesu exit of JR Tokyo Station, or from Busta Shinjuku outside the south exit of JR Shinjuku Station.
 You can expect to pay a fare of anywhere from 6,000 to 9,000 yen for the trip to Kyoto Station, which takes seven to nine hours.

 There are several different ways to get from Kansai International Airport to the Kyoto city center, but these two ways are the most convenient, as you don’t need to make any transfers.

 Ride the Kanku Limited Express Haruka train to go directly to Kyoto from the airport.
 You can purchase a ticket at major stations in the Kobe-Osaka-Kyoto area or from travel agencies.
-An unreserved ticket is 770 yen (1,830 yen+940 yen), and a reserved ticket is 3,080 yen (1,830 yen+1,250 yen); there are additional fees for seating location.
+A ticket with unreserved seating is 2,770, and a reserved seat ticket is 3,370 yen.
 You’ll arrive at Kyoto Station in about 80 minutes.

 2: Take The Kanku Limousine Bus To The Front Of Kyoto Station